intmus/inttheory19-20/_04-intro-rhythm/c1-metricpercept.md

 ## Syncopation

-*Syncopation* occurs when a note emphasizes the "weak" beats of a measure, but as discussed in Overview 4c, meter is based on perception and is therefore a subjective phenomenon.
-The very idea of strong and weak beats relies on a steady pulse to be established.
-Take the first three bars of the following example.
-Even though they are clearly written in a syncopated pattern that begins on the & of 1, most listeners would hear the first pitch as the downbeat because it is the first pitch they hear.
-However, when the top line is added in the fourth measure, it becomes easy to hear the bottom line as syncopated because a stronger reference has been established.
+*Syncopation* occurs when a note emphasizes the "weak" beats of a measure, but as discussed in Topic 4b, meter is based on our perception and is therefore a subjective phenomenon.
+Listen to the first three bars of the following example without looking at the music.
+Try tapping your perceived pulse until the end of the excerpt, and then see if your mental construction of the rhythm matches the piece.

 {% capture ex1 %}X:1
 T:Syncopation